thomasthechen/thomasthechen.github.io/_posts/2022-05-18-numbers-and-discontinuities.markdown

 _Random Walks in 3 dimensions_  - Suppose that we have a particle at the origin of a 3D grid.
 At each time step, the particle will move one unit left, or one unit right with equal probability, 1/2.
 This is called a random walk in 1 dimension.
 It turns out that in 1 dimension, the particle will return to the origin infinitely often.
 So if I start the random walk then go play a game of league, when I come back, I know that I will be able to see the particle return to the origin after waiting some finite amount of time.

 Suppose that the particle now does a 2D random walk: at each time step, it goes left, right, forward, or backwards with equal probability 1/4.
 As with the 1D case, the particle still returns to the origin infinitely often.
 However, when the particle does a 3D random walk, moving either left, right, forward, backwards, up, or down with equal probability, then it no longer returns to the origin infinitely often.
-Somehow, as soon as we hit 3 dimensions, there is a tendency for the particle to stray away from the origin and never come back.
+Somehow, as soon as we move to 3 dimensions, there is a tendency for the particle to stray away ("diffuse") from the origin and never come back.

 _Fermat's Last Theorem_ - We can find integers $$a,b,c$$ such that $$a^2 + b^2 = c^2$$, e.g. $$a = 3, b = 4, c = 5$$.
 But for any integer power $$n \geq 3$$, there is no integer solution to $$a^n+ b^n = c^n$$.